Wrapped Velas Tops One Day Volume of $88.45 (WVLX)

-Wrapped Velas (WVLX) traded flat against the U.S. dollar during the 24-hour period ending at 23:00 PM Eastern on July 1st.
-One Wrapped Velas coin can now be purchased for approximately $0.0220 or 0.00000079 BTC on exchanges.
+Wrapped Velas (WVLX) traded flat against the U.S. dollar during the 1 day period ending at 10:00 AM Eastern on July 2nd.
+Wrapped Velas has a total market capitalization of $50.22 million and $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
 Over the last seven days, Wrapped Velas has traded flat against the U.S. dollar.
-Wrapped Velas has a total market capitalization of $50.22 million and $88.45 worth of Wrapped Velas was traded on exchanges in the last day.
+One Wrapped Velas coin can now be bought for approximately $0.0220 or 0.00000079 BTC on popular cryptocurrency exchanges.

 Here is how related cryptocurrencies have performed over the last day: